 Live Different Builds is a fully charitable program.
 This means that “participants/travelers” are functioning as volunteers, approved by our Board of Directors, to help achieve the charitable purpose of LiveDifferent.
 The direct beneficiaries of this charitable program are families and people in-need in our host countries, not those who deliver the program (even though it may be incredibly fun, rewarding and even life-changing to serve others in need).

-Additionally, the humanitarian trip does not have a “personal recreational vacation” component that is more than incidental to the charitable project (eg. if there were multiple days of personal vacation free-time this would be a monetary-type personal benefit and funds raised would not qualify as a gift for income tax purposes).
+The humanitarian trip does not have a “personal recreational vacation” component that is more than incidental to the charitable project (eg. there are not multiple days of vacation free-time during the trip).